 - a.
 Contractor shall have an established Quality Improvement (QI) plan and committee. - b.
 The QI committee shall include staff from all levels of the Agency and will guide the development and implementation of the annual QI plan.
 The QI committee shall review quarterly utilization and service quality, performance data, compliance with BHRS SOC, co-occurring and complex client capability, and client feedback. - c.
 Contractor shall establish and/or maintain mechanisms whereby processes and practices at the organizational level; which create inefficiencies and/or present barriers to client engagement, enrollment and retention in treatment, will be identified and addressed.
-An analysis of policies and Our Common Ground Exhibits A1 & B1 - FY 2019-21 Page 30 of 67 practices which create barriers for complex clients shall be included.
+An analysis of policies and practices which create barriers for complex clients shall be included.

-4. Grievance Process
+Grievance Process